flightwatching/wilco-api/docs/dashboards/readme.md

 ## uplink: function(reg, layoutId)
 Uplinks to a FWOT for the give layout.

+## onNewMessages: function(callback<events>)
+registers a callback function that is called each time a new event is created, whatever the FWOT. this is useful for general fleet dashboards.
+The list of events as EventV3IO is passed as a parameter

 ## variables

+### scope.anims
+A dictionnary with all the `\_anims`.
+The key is the name of the anim, and the value is the anim itself.

 ### URL_PARAMS
 an object containing all the url parameters. for example